Mause/mause.github.com/blog/_posts/2017-08-04-pyconau-2017-schedule.md

  * afternoon tea
  * Visualising data with Python
  * Remote DNA Sequencing and Analysis; Nanopore sequencing, FPGA boards and a fortunate Epiphany
+ * From PyPI to Production: Shipping Software Responsibly.